hpc2n/selecting-modules/docs/programs.md

 In this chapter we will look at some examples of how to find and load some of the typical software modules that are installed at many of the Swedish HPC centres.

+Most of the examples below use outputs from Cosmos, but the workflows will be similar at other institutions except where otherwise noted.

 !!! important

-    It is common for both R and Python packages to include many so-called extensions (dependent packages that are usually called modules when not dealing with LMOD modules at the same time) that are installed but cannot be found with `ml spider` or `ml avail`.
-In these cases, if you have loaded at least the prerequisites of the standalone package that the extension works with, you can use `ml show <package>` on the standalone package to view the Lua module file, which often has a section on included extensions near the top.
+    Both R and Python packages often include many so-called extensions (dependent packages that are usually called modules when not dealing with LMOD modules) that are installed, but cannot be found with `ml spider` or `ml avail`.

+    In these cases, if you have loaded at least the prerequisites of a standalone package containing the extension, you can use `ml show <package>` on the standalone package to view the Lua module file, which usually has a section on included extensions near the top.

-    For example, several of the most commonly used Python packages are included with SciPy in `SciPy-bundle`, such as NumPy, Pandas, and NumExpr.
+    For example, NumPy, SciPy, and Pandas, among other packages, are all are included in `SciPy-bundle`.
 If you have at least loaded a GCC version, you can use `ml show SciPy-bundle` to view all of the included extensions (Python modules) in the compatible SciPy-bundle.

 !!! tip

-    It is tempting to try to pipe `ml show <package>` to `grep` to search for a package when the list of extensions is extremely long (as in R bundles).
-Unfortunately, grep does not work directly on module commands.
-Usually, it's still easy enough to search by eye since the list is in alphabetical order, but it is not foolproof.

-    What you can do instead, if you have loaded the module's prerequisites, is use `ml show` to get the module file's full path (the first line of alphanumeric text in the output), and then use `less /sw/path/to/module.lua | grep <extension>`.
-If the extension is present, the full contents of the lua module file will be printed with the extension highlighted.
-Otherwise, there will be no output.
+    To search for an extension in a very long Lua module file, copy the full path of the .lua file from the `ml show` output, and use `less /path/to/module.lua | grep <extension>`.
+If there is no output, the extension is not present. `grep` does not work directly on the outputs of module commands like `ml show <module>`.

 ## Python-based packages